pramodk/spack-configs/README.md

 ![spack spec hdf5](.images/hdf5_spec.png)

-and `$ spack sepc llvm`:
+and `$ spack spec llvm`:

 ![spack spec llvm](.images/llvm_spec.png)

 The hierarchical output shows that the `hdf5` package depends on `openmpi` (for parallel library) which depends on `hwloc` which depends on `libxml` and so on.
-The same story with LLVM but the dependecy tree is large!
+The same story with LLVM but the dependency tree is large!
 Do we want to install all those packages from source?
 Even flex, bison and their ten different dependencies?

 Some users might want to install everything from scratch (e.g. system engineers or developer needing latest `trunk` of LLVM!).
-But often we want to use existing softwares as much as possible and then concentrate on our own softwrae stack and dependencies.
+But often we want to use existing softwares as much as possible and then concentrate on our own software stack and dependencies.

-As a user of BBP-IV Lugano VizCluster, Lugano BG-Q, MIRA BG-Q, Theta (Cray KNL), JUROAN (Cray KNL), JULIA (IBM Power 8), Piz Daint (Cray X86_64 + GPU) systems, we have created configurations of exisiting softwares that can be used with Spack.
+As a user of BBP-IV Lugano VizCluster, Lugano BG-Q, MIRA BG-Q, Theta (Cray KNL), JUROAN (Cray KNL), JULIA (IBM Power 8), Piz Daint (Cray X86_64 + GPU) systems, we have created configurations of existing softwares that can be used with Spack.
 The configurations are present in [spack-configs](https://github.com/pramodskumbhar/spack-configs) repository on GitHub and you can clone that locally:

 ```bash
 cd $SOURCE_HOME_DIR
 git clone https://github.com/pramodskumbhar/spack-configs.git
 ```

-Typically we create platform specific configurations in `$HOME/.spack/arch` directory where `arch` could be `linux`, `bgq`, `cray` etc. For example, on Lugano BBP IV VizCluster we can use exisiting configurations as :
+Typically we create platform specific configurations in `$HOME/.spack/arch` directory where `arch` could be `linux`, `bgq`, `cray` etc. For example, on Lugano BBP IV VizCluster we can use existing configurations as :

 ```
 mkdir -p $HOME/.spack/linux/